finagle/finch/docs/best-practices.md

 Use `Filter` instead of `Endpoint[HNil]` (only `Endpoint[HNil]` might be replaced with a filter)
 when:

-- It implements the logic that might be shared across all the endpoints in the program (e.g., authorization, CORS).
+- You want to implement logic that might be shared across all the endpoints in the program (e.g., authorization, CORS).
-- It only used for side-effects (e.g., logging, metrics).
+- It's only used for side-effects (e.g., logging, metrics).

 Please note that "error handling" is a special case in Finch.
 While it seems like a shared logic that might be placed into a filter, it's preferred to use `Endpoint.handle` that allows to convert